matheuspavin/onAir/README.md

 This project is a backend game management system for playing and tracking **Tic Tac Toe** games, built with **NestJS**, **TypeScript**, and **OpenAI integration** for AI-powered moves.

-> 🧪 Created as part of a technical assessment.
-Timeboxed to 6 hours.

 ---

 ## Features